 NOTE: Viadon strongly suggests practicing these procedures first on non-critical parts.

 These two options are all well and good for parts that are being fully covered, but what about when there are bare metal surfaces that must be kept bare after both colors?
-One could always use Procedure #2, and tape the same bare-metal area twice, but that can be very time-consuming.
-Short of that, the tape then must go through two heat cycles.
-This is where many powdercoaters run into problems.
-There are some solutions, but none that are hard-and-fast that work for every situation.
+One could always use Procedure #2, and tape the same bare-metal area twice, but that can be time-consuming.
+This is where a newer technique may be useful.

 Remember that parts may take a good long while to fully heat up to allow a full cure.
 So the part may only be at 350F for 10 or 15 minutes, but it may have been in the oven for 45 minutes total time, in order to heat up the entire mass of metal to that temperature.
 This can cause tape failure when the part goes through a second cycle.